muratk3n/thirdwave/en/tweets/2020/week11c.md

 ---

-@tweetstar10
+'@tweetstar10

-it's not the bottom until Warren Buffet wrangles a big bank into a shit OTC deal
+it's not the bottom until Warren Buffet wrangles a big bank into a shit OTC deal"

 *2020-3-13 14:45:38*